L4Re/l4re.org/src/getting_started/different_hello.rst

        }
    }

-This is trivial C code.
+This is trivial C code that is also not specific to L4Re, it should work on any somehow POSIX-compliant environment.
 The instructions for the build system can be found in ``server/src/Makefile``:

 .. sourcecode:: Makefile
    :caption: pkg/hello/server/src/Makefile